daviddarke/Gutenberg-How-a-WordPress-studio-adapted/gutenberg-how-a-wordpress-studio-adapted.md

 ---

-# Know what Gutenberg blocks can and can't do in it's current state
+# Know what Gutenberg blocks can and can't do in its current state

 ---